mohammadamer/mohammadamer/README.md

 # Hi, I'm Mohammad 👋 🚴🏃 💻

-> 🎯 **Microsoft 365 Developer | Microsoft MVP | Open Source Contributor**
+> 🎯 **Microsoft .NET & 365 Developer | Microsoft MVP | Open Source Contributor**

-I'm a M365 Solution Developer and Architect.
-My tech journey began in 2009 as a .NET and SharePoint developer, laying the groundwork for my passion for creating business-empowering solutions.
-Over the years, I’ve honed my skills in SharePoint and Azure backend development, building robust applications that drive productivity and collaboration.
+ I am experienced .NET & Azure Solution Architect with over ten years of experience designing and delivering enterprise solutions using .NET, Microsoft 365, and Azure.
+My background spans SharePoint implementations, Microsoft Teams and SharePoint Framework (SPFx) development, and modern cloud-first architectures that align with enterprise strategies and security requirements.

-Currently, my focus revolves around modern client-side development with SPFx, along with harnessing the power of Microsoft Azure, Microsoft Teams, Microsoft Graph development and recently Microsoft 365 Copilot development.
+I am passionate about leveraging Microsoft’s ecosystem including Azure services and Microsoft 365—to create scalable, secure, and business-aligned solutions that empower organizations and enhance collaboration.
+My expertise includes integrating CRM, productivity, and communication platforms, as well as designing architecture artifacts that support enterprise roadmaps.

-This ongoing journey of learning and growth fuels my passion for sharing knowledge and helping others navigate the evolving Microsoft 365 ecosystem.
+In addition to solution design, I have led a team of developers, facilitated cross-functional collaboration, and communicated architecture decisions to both technical and business stakeholders.
+I am deeply engaged in the Microsoft 365 community, actively contributing to open-source initiatives and sharing knowledge through blogging and showing cases on Microsoft 365, SharePoint and Teams development.

-🏅 I'm honored to be recognized as a [Microsoft MVP](https://mvp.microsoft.com/en-US/mvp/profile/70c07471-e35b-4100-97de-5df691ed2b24) in the M365 Development category — a testament to my dedication to community contributions and innovation.
+🏅I’m proud to be recognized as a [Microsoft MVP](https://mvp.microsoft.com/en-US/mvp/profile/70c07471-e35b-4100-97de-5df691ed2b24) in M365 Development, reflecting my commitment to driving innovation and actively contributing to the community.

 ![](https://api.visitorbadge.io/api/VisitorHit?user=mohammadamer&repo=github-visitors-badge&countColor=%237B1E7A)